Cloudstrucc/Public/README.md

 # Enterprise Microsoft 365 Power Platform Client Services

-## Quick Start (WET Canada.ca theme deployment) - *ALPHA - these scripts will automate the installation of any version of the WET Canada.ca theme to your Dataverse environment.
-This can also be used to implement other downloaded themes as it will recursively loop through the downloaded extracted zip file of any bootstrap theme v3,4, or 5 and create the routes (web pages) and child files (with annotations-notes attachments)*
+ALPHA - these scripts will automate the installation of any version of the WET Canada.ca theme to your Dataverse environment.
+This can also be used to implement other downloaded themes as it will recursively loop through the downloaded extracted zip file of any bootstrap theme v3,4, or 5 and create the routes (web pages) and child files (with annotations-notes attachments)

+## Quick Start (WET Canada.ca theme deployment)

 Download the buildwetfromscratch.ps1 and gocbaseline.ps1 from the scripts folder